 Fattoria Essence strongly recommends combining this balsamic with a variety of different foods.
 It pairs wells with meat, fish, cheese, dressings and fresh fruits.

-One drawback is that it contains added sulfites.
-All balsamics contain naturally occurring sulfites.
+One drawback is that this product contains added sulfites.
+All balsamic vinegars contain naturally occurring sulfites.
 However, added sulfites are used to preserve the product.

 - Affordable price.